Tureks Plumbing Services Blog: Posts Tagged ‘sewer repair’

 Trenchless Sewer Repair Options

 The option of trenchless sewer repair has been available for about 15 years.
-Pipe lining and pipe bursting are the most common kind.
+Pipe lining and pipe bursting are the most common kinds.
 A pipe liner or cured-in-place pipe is a flexible tube with resin coating.
 It is blown or pulled into the problem pipe and inflated.
 When the resin hardens, it results in a pipe within a pipe effect with the new pipe jointless and corrosion resistant.
 Pipe lining will result in the diameter of the lateral pipe being reduced by about a fourth of an inch, but this won’t impact its capacity to remove waste from the home.
 The method does require digging one hole for access.
 It also has some restrictions.
 For instance, it might not work if the lateral has joints or if it has collapsed.
+Pipe lining is especially effective for fixing a sewer line leak or blockage without extensive excavation.

 Pipe bursting, on the other hand, is still possible even in the case of a collapsed lateral as long as there’s room for a cable to be dragged through the old pipe.
 This method involves pulling a new pipe through the damaged pipe, fracturing the latter outward in the process.
 This requires digging access holes on each side of the lateral pipe.
+Pipe bursting is often used when full replacements are needed due to extensive damage.
 Both pipe lining and bursting are proven effective and durable solutions for damaged sewer pipes.

 Trenchless Sewer Repair Costs

 Trenchless sewer repair costs vary depending on factors such as soil type, materials used, and how deep the pipes are buried.
 The work itself can be more expensive than conventional digging.
-Sometimes costing about 30 to 50 percent more.
+Sometimes it costs about 30 to 50 percent more.
 No dig sewer repair options are still the more cost effective option long term.
 There won’t be any need to spend thousands of dollars on restorative work.
+Trenchless repairs also minimize the need for extensive clean up caused by sewage spills, which can be both difficult and costly.
+For a detailed breakdown of costs, see our article on trenchless sewer repair costs.

 There are situations, of course, that still call for trenching.
 Depending on the location as well as the condition and configuration of the pipes.
+Sewer line failures can expose homeowners to toxic waste, increasing health risks and remediation costs.
 If you are looking for the best advise for trenchless sewer repair in Fox Cities, call the plumbing professionals at Turek’s Plumbing

 Continue Reading